 Insect bites, poison ivy, latex, and other allergens can produce a reaction such as localized redness and swelling or lead to anaphylactic shock.
 Should your student have a serious allergy, you must send an Epi-Pen or the appropriately prescribed medication with them to camp.

 The most common food allergies are peanut, milk, egg, tree nut, seafood, shellfish, soy, gluten, and wheat.
-We do not serve seafood or shellfish (other than tuna fish), and there are simple food alternatives available at every meal that do not have eggs in them.
+We do not serve seafood or shellfish, and there are simple food alternatives available at every meal that do not have eggs or milk in them.
 Provided you contact us ahead of time via the Special Concerns Form, we do provide dairy free and gluten free reasonable alternative menu options which may or may not be a direct substitute for the original menu item.

 If your child cannot eat the foods on our menu, or if they cannot eat foods labeled “prepared in a facility that processes milk”, “prepared in a facility that processes eggs”, “prepared in a facility that processes nuts”, or anything along this line, we suggest you send up your own food.